tsdenouden/tsdenouden/README.md

 <h1 align="center"><b>Tristan Shawn</b></h1>

 My name is Tristan Shawn, I'm an A Levels student from the Netherlands!

 Projects:
-* PolyQuiz - Create & share study sets with other students.
+* PolyQuiz - Create & share study sets with other students and test yourself on randomly generated quizzes.
 * Enoto - Markdown editor for PDFs and simple HTML documents.
 Style your docs with the no-code theme editor.
 * PyALC - CLI tool that compiles (transpiles) Cambridge A Level "Pseudocode" to Python
 * Stocks Web App - Quote, buy & sell stocks.
 Prices fetched from IEX Core Data API.